 As a result, any other possible political party will be unable to assess the legitimacy of the ruling party’s rules and actions.

-In a two-party system, even though one party has more power than the other, the powerful party is unable to make any decisions without the approval of the other party.
+In a two-party system, even though one party has more power than the other, the powerful party cannot make any decisions without the other party’s approval.

 Comparison Table